Recalling Past Wisdom: Proverbs from Around the World

 Nie dziel skóry na niedźwiedziu

-"To divide the skin while it’s still on the bear"
+"Don't divide the skin while it's still on the bear."

 – Polish Proverb

 Meaning: Don’t bank on things you have not yet secured

 A new project begins with an idea.
 In the world of business, initial ideas are only acted upon after thorough feasibility testing and accurate cost-benefit analysis.
 Even when an idea is initiated, it must be constantly verified against the initial assessment.
 Many projects fall into the trap of banking on outcomes that might never come to fruition, turning an initially promising idea into a critical failure.
 This Polish proverb cautions us about the danger of making assumptions about unknown variables.
 A good analogy might be hunting a bear, which is not only dangerous but unpredictable.
 If we start to focus on the prize and not on the hunt, our prey might get away.
 In business too, we run the risk of making unwarranted assumptions if we are too eager to focus on the desired outcome of any project before it is firmly secured.

 – East African Proverb

 Meaning: People can meet, despite the distance, if they really want to, and if they really make the effort to.